OpenMined/PyDentity/projects/pryvote/README.md

 and Bob is a voter.

 Lots of information will get posted to your terminal.
-Scroll up to find links to connect to the Alice and Bob agents, or go to both localhost `8888` and `8889` in a browser of your choice.
+Scroll up to find the tokens needed to access the Alice and Bob notebooks.

 Quit the notebooks
 and run `bash ./manage down`